-- Supported 141 South Australian businesses to become new exporters or enter new markets.
+- Facilitated 187 successful trade outcomes for South Australia, adding $210 million to state exports, in addition to supporting 166 South Australian businesses to become new exporters or to enter new markets.

 Agency response to COVID-19

-- When in market trade promotion events became impossible because of COVID-19, DTI promoted South Australia as a valued trade partner and an attractive investment destination by delivering 71 digital webinars, seminars and business-to-business matching events.
+- With COVID-19-related international travel restrictions in place until February 2022, DTI continued to promote South Australia as a valued trade partner and an attractive investment destination virtually through 61 digital webinars, seminars and business-to-business matching events.

 Agency contribution to whole of government objectives

-- achieved client satisfaction with its trade and support activity of 89 per cent, well above the target of 80 per cent
+- achieved client satisfaction with its trade and investment support activity of 87 per cent; exceeding the target of 80 per cent

-- assisted 141 new exporters through DTI programs to achieve sustainable exports, just exceeding the target of 140; and
+- assisted 166 South Australian businesses to become new exporters or to enter new markets; exceeding the target of 140; and

 Agency specific objectives and performance

-- Target, develop and attract opportunities to increase investment into South Australia, grow the economy and increase employment.
+- Targets, develops, and attracts productive investment into South Australia to grow the economy and increase employment.